1

 Bacon Cheeseburger Slider Bake

-I created this dish to fill two pans because these cheeseburger sliders disappear fast.
-Just cut the slider burgers recipe in half if you want to make only one batch. —Nick Iverson, Denver, Colorado
+I created this dish to fill two pans because these sliders disappear fast.
+Cut the recipe in half if you want one batch. —Nick Iverson, Milwaukee, Wisconsin

 Buffalo Wing Poppers